dwks/HexRacer/README.txt

 - Toggle path node painting with the backslash key.

 Settings (can be changed without recompiling in config.txt)
-- Paint generation can be disabled by setting "render.paint.enabled = 0":
-  this speeds up the game launch time
 - The screen resolution can be changed (try 0, 0 for the entire screen) [Note that the game window is also resizable.]